 The original green Monster Energy drink contains 160 mg of caffeine per 16-oz. can, although the “Mega Monster” is also wildly popular, with 240 mg of caffeine in a 24-oz. resealable can.

 Not all caffeine is made equal, though, and not many consumers realize that the caffeine in their favorite drink may be synthetically produced.
 Although synthetic and naturally occurring caffeine is chemically almost identical, synthetic caffeine goes through many steps to be converted from its initial form — ammonia — into caffeine and is often exposed to harsh chemicals during its synthesis.
-In small quantities, this is not usually dangerous or harmful to humans, but consuming large quantities on a regular basis may become problematic.
+In small quantities, this is not usually dangerous or harmful to humans, but consuming large quantities regularly may become problematic.
 Also, synthesized caffeine is absorbed through the digestive system far quicker than naturally occurring caffeine, resulting in a faster energy spike and unfortunately, a quicker crash.

 Monster Energy does not specify on the ingredient list whether the caffeine content used is natural or synthetic, but due to the prevalence of the use of synthetic caffeine in most energy drinks, one can assume that it is probably from an artificial source.